 How you approach gambling in your family can influence your child.
 The less your child is exposed, the less likely he is to develop a problem.

-But if parents gamble regularly, children might see gambling as normal behaviour and want to copy what they see their parents doing – for example, playing poker machines, using scratchy cards, or betting on races.
+If parents gamble regularly, children might see gambling as normal behaviour and want to copy what they see their parents doing – for example, playing poker machines, using scratchy cards, or betting on races.
+Parents who gamble regularly might also send messages to their children about gambling being a way to make money or spend leisure time.

-If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, such as lottery and bingo, work.
+If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, like lottery and bingo, work.

 Limit internet use